Skip to main content

 Otter Tail County, MinnesotaMesotrophic

 On the LakeGrade scale Little Pine Lake grades a B, with clarity at 9.5 ft and 26 µg/L of phosphorus placing it above the Minnesota median.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

 A TSI near 48 places Little Pine Lake in the mesotrophic band — moderate productivity, with seasonal swings between clearer spring water and richer late-summer conditions.
 Little Pine Lake is unusually deep for Minnesota at 63 ft, which buffers the lake against summer warming and helps the deep water stay oxygenated.
 Little Pine Lake covers 2,080 acres alongside 7.3 miles of shoreline, large enough that conditions can vary meaningfully between bays.
 Within Otter Tail County's 97 graded lakes, Little Pine Lake ranks 68 — below the local median, though not at the bottom.